 He subsequently moved to the Abramson Pediatric Research Centre, Children’s Hospital, Pennsylvania, where within his 5 year NIH K01 grant he investigated the role of endoplasmic reticulum chaperones and their human variants in the context of hormone production.

-Dr. Marzec has published 31 scientific publications of which 30 are original papers in high impact peer-reviewed international journals including PNAS, Blood, Oncogene, Cancer Res, J Immunol and J Biol Chem, 1 as a senior author, 11 as 1st author.
-He has an H-index of 21; total citations: 1950; citations since 2014: 1000.
+Dr. Marzec has published 36 scientific publications of which 34 are original papers in high impact peer-reviewed international journals including Diabetes, PlosOne, American Journal of Physiology, PNAS, Blood, Oncogene, Cancer Res, J Immunol and J Biol Chem, 4 as a senior author, 13 as 1st author.
+He has an H-index of 22; total citations: 2460; citations since 2016: 1150.